Disclaimer: This is not intended as investment advice in any form.

 The Need for Speed

 Polygon takes the cake in this category for two different reasons.
-First, it can handle more transactions per second than its colleagues.
+First, it can handle more daily transactions per second than its colleagues.
 One of Ethereum’s main issues has always been that it can only manage a relatively paltry number of transactions simultaneously.

 While Optimism can help with 2,000 transactions per second and Abritrum can handle 40,000, Polygon can process an impressive 65,000 without breaking a sweat.
 Then there’s the issue of withdrawal wait time.